B4ckF0rw4rd/Zabbix-Templates/README.md

 To add my templates into your Zabbix distribution:

-0 - Download the Cisco MIBs from ftp://ftp.cisco.com/pub/mibs/v2
+0 - Download the Cisco MIBs from <a href="ftp://ftp.cisco.com/pub/mibs/v2">ftp://ftp.cisco.com/pub/mibs/v2</a>

 1 - Download the desired .xml